-Conducting client interviews is a core service I offer in rebrand consulting.
+Conducting client interviews is a service I offer as part of web consulting.
 I conduct interviews on behalf of my customers, so less pressure on them!
 I’ve found better success when interviewing for my clients because people feel like they can be a little more honest talking to someone outside of the business.

 Here are my top tips for conducting customer interviews: